You can stream audio from either a PC or a Mac. Tips, plus instructions for two popular software programs, are found below.

 - Create a new Source in the Chrome Device by clicking the "+" button in the source section and select Chrome.
 With the two virtual devices created, you are ready to test in High Fidelity!

-- Navigate to High Fidelity using your server's URL.
-If you don't have a server, you can request one here.
+- Navigate to High Fidelity using your space's URL.
+If you don't have a space, request one here.

 - High Fidelity will ask you to select your input and out devices.
 For your input you will select "Logic" and for your output "Built-in Headphones" or whatever the name is of the headphones that are plugged into your laptop.